JAAR91/hello-rails-react/README.md

 ```
 Then type:
 ```
-createdb twitterdb
+createdb db/helloreactrails
 ```
 Now you cant try to create the database again.

-To make easier the creation of the database, use to create the database and create the tables at the same time:
+To make easier the creation of the database, type the following the database and create the tables at the same time:
 ```
 bash createdb.sh
 ```